Ylvauk/mongoose-vampires-practice/README.md

 You need to update the connection string as follows:

 1. Replace with the password of the database user you created.
-1. _IMPORTANT_: The connection string by default connects to a namespace (database) named admin (...mongodb.net/admin?retryWrites=true...).
-However, the admin namespace must be updated to your preferred namespace (database) name.
-For example, "vampires": (...mongodb.net/vampires?retryWrites=true...).
+1. _IMPORTANT_: The connection string by default connects to a namespace (database) named myFirstDatabase.
+However, this should be updated to your preferred namespace (database) name.
+For example, "vampires": `...mongodb.net/vampires?retryWrites=true...`.

 Complete the prompts below.
 When complete, submit your work with a pull request on the original repo.